wheniwork/standards/README.md

 </details>

 # Notes
+> I did create a small web app for a UI.
+But I didn't have enough time to build out all of the functionality from the user stories into the UI.
+It pretty much has everything except being able to see non-manager contact info, and being able to update the times of existing shifts.
+Other than that I believe all the functionality is there in the UI.
+You can access the ui by launching the application and going to `http://localhost:8080/`.

 > Currently the database is storing date/times in central daylight time.
 I struggled to come up with a good way to convert dates/times to RFC 2822 in Golang, so I opted to instead convert/format them in PostgreSQL.
 This means that all of the date/time fields are strings in Go but since no operation is being performed on the data itself there, this should be fine.
 I might change this later and add the formatting to the driver somehow instead?
 As long as it looks clean and wouldn't effect changes in the future.

 > I've taken some code from one of my other website projects that I was working on in Go to make the REST API a bit easier when it came to filtering/sorting/selecting fields to be returned.
 And the date range handling for Issue #6 I added into that filtering handler.

 > I had some issues with nil references in the shifts code.
 Kept running into this: https://golang.org/doc/faq#nil_error I was able to fix it but the code was so spaghetti I ended up discarding all of the changes because it also ended up introducing a bunch of other bugs.
 So the verifyShift section works but it's not as pretty as I'd like it to be.

+> There are a few things I'd do differently.
+Given more time I think I would have handled dates and times differently.
+I think I would add some kind of custom serializer for when it actually encodes to JSON to convert the dates and times to RFC 2822 there.
+That way I'm not doing a ton of `to_char()` functions in SQL.
+I'd also choose a different framework for the Web UI; I found it incredibly difficult building time pickers in the UI that were easy to use, and the resulting pickers are not fantastic by any means.